Loading ...

 Where to Stay in the Algarve

-We checked in to Quinta do Caracol, a family run resort in Tavira.
+On our first trip to the Algarve, we checked in to Quinta do Caracol, a family run resort in Tavira.
 We think the place used to be a snail farm before it was turned into a hotel.
+In the low season in mid-December, expect to pay less than 100 EUR a night.

 The grounds were lovely and featured whitewashed buildings with blue and yellow trim, lush vegetation and citrus, and even a swimming pool.
 All the rooms have names.